 - "Automatic gain" features should be disabled on your recording device to allow for an accurate dynamic representation of the performance.

 - Video submissions should have audio and video properly synced.
 Out of sync audio and video may be considered reasons for disqualification.
 Make sure to preview your final video file before AND after you upload it to ensure that the video remains in-sync throughout your performance.

 - Insufficient recording quality may result in disqualification.

-- Include a link in the Airtable form to your YouTube performance.
+- Include a link to your YouTube performance in the form.

-Applications for the 2022 ATW National Solo Competition can be submitted via Airtable by using the embedded link on this page.
+Applications for the 2023 ATW National Solo Competition can be submitted via our new application form by using the embedded link on this page.
 Everyone must use this form.
-Applications must be RECEIVED November 15th, 2021, no later than midnight.
+Applications must be RECEIVED November 15th, 2022, no later than midnight.
 If you have any questions or comments, please email SSG Hank Currey.